suffolklibraries/skinny-guardian/README.md

 # Skinny Guardian

-A website that displays the 30 most recently published Guardian articles in a simple list.
+[Skinny Guardian](https://www.skinnyguardian.xyz) displays a simple list of the 30 most recently published Guardian articles.
 Article layout is minimally styled for easy reading across screen widths.
 No javascript, static HTML and minimal CSS = ⚡️ fast.

 ## Why?

-A simple list of links is easy to scan quickly.
+A simple list of links is easy to scan.
 The Guardian has a great website, but this makes for even faster reading, especially when you're serving nearly neat, static HTML.
 Perhaps good if you're using a phone on a commute.
 Or if you just want to scan a range of articles for something to read.

 ## About